pragathi-venkatesh/flexsemg/README.md

+This repository is for debugging the RHD22xx module with a pi or any other controllers.
+Follow below instructions for

+TBD: support for controllers other than pi

 # rpi headless setup
+* using Raspberry Pi v4 B https://www.raspberrypi.com/products/raspberry-pi-4-model-b/
 * installed recommended OS (64-bit Raspbian). supplied wifi network name and pw so pi will connect to wifi on boot.
 * set custom username/hostname.
 ```bash